cityofaustin/hack-austin/README.md

 # Hack Austin
-Data enthusiasts, designers, civic leadears, developers, and engineers will unite to tackle strategic initiatives for the City of Austin.
+Data enthusiasts, developers, designers, analysts, data scientists, and data engineers are invited to tackle health and safety challenges for the City of Austin.
+The civic and data driven hackathon is part of the City Council’s strategic planning process.
+Led by the City of Austin, in partnership with Galvanize, US Ignite and Open Austin, the hackathon is focused on applications that provide transformative public benefit.
+The winning application will receive a Proclamation from the City.

 ## Topics
 ### Health